luizbgomide/EclipsePhase2e-ptbr/src/10/01-inner-system-polities.md

 ### Decline and Resurgence

-The LLA's political influence has been in decline for a long time, but it retains one of the best military fleets in the Solar System.
+The LLA’s political influence has been in decline for a long time, but it retains one of the best military fleets in the Solar System.
 The remnants of many national space fleets threw in their lot with the Alliance after the Fall.
 Relations with the Consortium and the Morningstar Constellation are cold.
 There is strong pressure for the LLA to convert from its old market practices to the transitional economy, and several Lunar habs have already done so.
 But AF 10 is spring in the Solar System, and the Alliance is getting a new infusion of reclaimers from the outer system who want to be closer to the action.
 These immigrants, with their dynamic outer-system cultural values, could be the vanguard of big changes to come.

 ## The Morningstar Constellation